SongBirdCode/Employee-Tracker-MOD12/README.md

 ## Description & Goal

-An application to manage a databased focused on employees within a company.
+An application to manage a database focused on employees, roles, and departments within a company.

 This will be an application focused within command-line application, entirely back-end development utilizing Node.js, MySQL, and Inquirer.